deepstreamLite/getting-started-app-ko/README.md

-# getting-started-app-ko
+# getting-started-app-js
-Demo app for the [deepstreamHub getting started with KnockoutJS guide](https://deepstreamhub.com/tutorials/getting-started/knockoutjs/)
+An example app for the [getting started with javascript tutorial](https://deepstreamhub.com//tutorials/getting-started/javascript/]